Lightning-AI/pytorch-lightning/docs/source/results.rst

 Result
 ======
-Lightning has two results objects `TrainResult` and `EvalResult` which can remove the need for a `_step_end` or `_epoch_end` loop.
-If these loops are only used to aggregate logging statistics, then replace those loops with the respective result object.
+Lightning has two results objects `TrainResult` and `EvalResult`.

+When your `_step_end` or `_epoch_end` does nothing but aggregate metrics to log, you can delete those methods and use a Result object instead.

 However, if you need fine-grain control to do more than logging or a complex aggregation, then keep the loops as they are and do not use the `EvalResult` or `TrainResult` objects.